"You create support when you let people think with you"

 At Erasmus University and later in her position as a college member of Avans University of applied sciences, Sarah increasingly embraced working according to the Rhineland model.
 In which leadership is more about serving rather than directing and focused on promoting autonomy and professionalism in the workplace.
 She is now continuing that at Hogeschool Rotterdam.

 "I think in an educational organisation it is very good to let the 'wisdom of the crowd' work.
 As a director, I want to show my vulnerable side.
 Seek advice, ask questions, hear the specialist and also dare to follow.
-Who am I as chairman of the board that I would know it all?
+Who am I as chair of the board that I would know it all?
 I just don't think that's realistic.
 I find that it is much more rewarding if you harness the collective intelligence of staff and students.
 Moreover, and I think this is also a great advantage of the Rhineland model, you create support when you let people think and participate in decisions."

 On one point Sarah remains Anglo-Saxon: "When you have gone through the decision-making process and the vast majority has indicated that this is how we are going to do it, there are always a few people who want to repeat the debate, or simply don't take it up.
 That rubs me the wrong way.
 That is why securing agreements and decisions is important to me."